serj1408/iterm-auto-schema-mode/README.md

-# iTerm auto schema mode
+# iTerm auto schema mode on MacOS
 How to:

-Download the script from GitHub
+1. Download the script from GitHub
-Copy the script to $HOME/Library/ApplicationSupport/iTerm2/Scripts/ Go to iTerm2 > Scripts > AutoDarkMode.py
+2. Copy the script to `$HOME/Library/ApplicationSupport/iTerm2/Scripts/`
+3. Go to iTerm2 > Scripts > AutoDarkMode.py
-If you will be prompted to download the Python runtime, do it.
+4. If you will be prompted to download the Python runtime, do it.
-Switch the dark/light mode in macOS, iTerm2 should change color If your script does not work after you restart iTerm2, make sure that Preferences -> Magic -> Enable Python API is checked and this setting is saved.
+5. Switch the dark/light mode in macOS, iTerm2 should change color

+If your script does not work after you restart iTerm2, make sure that Preferences -> Magic -> Enable Python API is checked and this setting is saved.